toazbenj/cmse830_fds/README.md

 ## Streamlit App

-My app contains visualizations of the time series data and corrlation matrices for the robot joint features.
+My app contains visualizations of the time series data and correlation matrices for the robot joint features.
 You can view it here: [Robostats](https://robotstats.streamlit.app/).

 ### Installation